When you are ready to apply to one or more SCALE master's programs, use the following links to access the online applications in the GradApply system:

 |Apply to residential programs||Apply to blended programs|

-NOTE: The Malaysia Institute for Supply Chain Innovation (MISI) is not accepting residential or accelerated program applications for the 2021-22 academic year.
+NOTE: The Malaysia Institute for Supply Chain Innovation (MISI) is

 All candidates must apply online.
 Below you will find information on the supplemental documents needed to complete your application.
 Please read through it carefully and note that some requirements vary for residential and blended program applicants.

 If you have questions on the application process or any of the requirements, email us and we'll be happy to help.

 For additional information on a SCALE Network partner admission requirements or waivers, you may also visit the program pages on the centers' web sites:

 Residential Master's Programs:

 - SC0x - Supply Chain Analytics - Applicants to the residential master's programs are encouraged to complete SC0x - Supply Chain Analytics as a verified learner.
 In order to satisfy this admissions requirement with SC0x, applicants must earn an 85% or higher in the course.
 Please note, your score in this course is one factor considered by the admissions committee.
 Even a 100% does not guarantee admission.
 Please use the following link to register: https://www.edx.org/course/supply-chain-analytics.
 Additionally, please send your MITx MicroMasters in SCM program record to our admissions office from your edX dashboard following these instructions: https://support.edx.org/hc/en-us/articles/360004623154